AC14 Academic Administrative Evaluation (Formerly AD14)

 In an effort to enhance performance review and development, each academic administrative officer and their office shall receive feedback from faculty within their unit on an annual basis.
 The mechanism for collecting the Faculty Reviews of Administrative Effectiveness (FRAE) will be announced and made available to faculty by the administrator's immediate reporting office.
 Resultant feedback will be provided to the academic administrator.
 Such feedback is intended to be formative and provide timely input on significant issues within the unit, if any are present.

 The processes shall without exception include mechanisms whereby a central office at the provost’s level, as well as faculty of the pertinent unit shall be informed when the review is started, when the review is completed, and that the next highest academic administrative officer has been informed of the results of the review and has prepared and distributed a summary to faculty and staff in the academic unit.

 Academic administrative officers and their offices ordinarily shall be reviewed at regular intervals.
 The offices of Deans and their Associate or Assistant Deans, as well as Chancellors and the Directors of Academic Affairs, may be scheduled for simultaneous or separate reviews.
 Such reviews, however, shall be conducted in addition to conventional annual evaluations.
 The typical period between reviews shall be five years; however, some flexibility is afforded depending upon circumstances.
-It is always desirable to initiate an exit review when a principal academic office is vacated, e.g., by resignation or retirement, or when significant changes are proposed.
+It is always desirable to initiate an exit review when a principal academic office is vacated, e.g., by resignation or retirement, when significant issues are indicated in the annual review, or when significant changes are proposed.